 Access and Mobility Planning activities include identifying transportation needs and barriers faced by the region's transportation disadvantaged populations, and supporting local, collaborative processes to prioritize solutions to those gaps via local, community-based transportation planning and developing the Coordinated Public Transit-Human Services Transportation Plan.
 Staff last updated the Coordinated Plan in February 2018.
 Staff began the update process in Summer 2020.
 The planning process will conclude with plan adoption in 2023.
-Activities to be completed during the FY will be community outreach to confirm gaps; literature review on gaps and findings from other planning efforts; research on local updates, new projects, and best practices pre-, during and post-COVID; demographics update; update of local transportation resources; and draft updates to strategies and recommendations.
-Through the Transit Transformation Action Plan (TTAP), staff will be working on five accessibility-related actions to achieve a more connected, efficient, and user-focused mobility network.
-These TTAP actions and outcomes are (21) designate a mobility manager in each county; (22) fund one-seat cross jurisdiction ADA paratransit pilots and develop new cost sharing agreements for cross jurisdiction trips; (23) integration of ADA paratransit on Clipper; (24) identify key ADA paratransit challenges and recommend reforms; and (25) adopt standardized eligibility practices for ADA paratransit and the Regional Transportation Connections program.
-Each of the five actions requires a dedicated budget and consultant support, including Action 22 which requires more than \$1.5M in grant funding to transit agencies for the pilot programs.
+Activities to be completed during the FY will be community outreach to confirm gaps; literature review on gaps and findings from other planning efforts; research on local updates, new projects and best practices pre-, during and post-COVID; demographics update; update of local transportation resources; and draft updates to strategies and recommendations.
+Through the Transformation Action Plan (TAP), staff will be working on five accessibility-related action items to achieve a more connected, efficient, and user-focused mobility network.
+These actions are: designate a mobility manager in each county; fund one-seat cross jurisdiction ADA paratransit pilots and develop new cost sharing agreements for cross jurisdiction trips; integration of ADA paratransit on Clipper; identify key ADA paratransit challenges and recommend reforms; and adopt standardized eligibility practices for ADA paratransit and the Regional Transportation Connections program.